 I first met Johnny Manna at a pizza place just outside of Hopewell Junction in upstate New York, with little knowledge or inclination of his musical ability and composure.
 Even as the ensuing day and night passed, I had no idea I was sat in the presence of genuine, exciting talent.
-Fast forward to a … Continue reading Introducing Johnny Manna, music for those who need it.
+Fast forward to a few weeks after returning back to England, and whilst perusing … Continue reading Introducing Johnny Manna, music for those who need it.